This week: Rod Steiger’s a ladykiller! Tim Robbins invents the Hula Hoop! And the subtle genius of Paul Newman!

-Each week, comedian Gilbert Gottfried and comedy writer Frank Santopadre share their appreciation of lesser-known films, underrated TV shows and hopelessly obscure character actors, discussing, dissecting and (occasionally) defending their handpicked guilty pleasures and buried treasures.
-This week: the haunting of George C. Scott!
-Burt Lancaster and Joan Rivers go for a swim!
-And “Mr. Warmth” takes on “Inherit the Wind”!
+Each week, comedian Gilbert Gottfried and comedy writer Frank Santopadre share their appreciation of lesser-known films, underrated TV shows and hopelessly obscure character actors — discussing, dissecting and (occasionally) defending their handpicked guilty pleasures and buried treasures.
+This week: Roddy McDowall goes to high school!
+Jack Nicholson takes to the airwaves!
+And (arguably) the creepiest movie ever made!

 Standup, novelist and comedy writer Bill Scheft spent 24 years as David Letterman’s confidante, right-hand man and head monologue writer, being nominated for 15 Emmys in the process.
 Bill stopped by Manhattan’s Nutmeg Studios to talk about his two-plus decades in late night and regale Gilbert and Frank with beloved showbiz tales about everyone from Larry David to Redd Foxx.
 Also, Bill pens jokes for the Oscars, praises the commitment of Martin Short and pays tribute to the British Invasion.
 PLUS: Slappy White!
 Larry “Bud” Melman!
 Bogie goes postal!
 The infamous “Uma, Oprah” bit!
 And Jerry Lewis sings The Who!